gasperpodobnik/MeshMetrics/README.md

 - **Boundary Intersection over Union** (BIoU)

 By leveraging mesh representations of segmentation masks, `MeshMetrics` ensures precision in distance and boundary element size calculations.
 For further details and comparisons with other open-source tools supporting distance-based metric calculations, please refer to [our paper](https://arxiv.org/abs/2410.02630).
+`MeshMetrics` provides 2D and 3D implementations of various metrics and supports computing metrics using different segmentation representations (`numpy.ndarray`, `SimpleITK.Image`, and `vtk.vtkPolyData`).
+Additionally, it allows for flexibility in representation between reference and predicted segmentations - one input can be a mask image (`SimpleITK.Image`), while the other can be a surface mesh (`vtk.vtkPolyData`).
+For more details, refer to the *Advanced usage* section in [`examples.ipynb`](examples.ipynb).

 If you use `MeshMetrics` in your work, please cite:
 ```